 Nominations must be submitted using the online nomination system between Wednesday, April 5, 2023, and Wednesday, May 31, 2023, 11:59PM BST.

 Candidates for the Blavatnik Awards for Young Scientists in the UK must be nominated by their institutions— self-nominations are not allowed.

-Each institution may submit up to three nominations, one in each disciplinary category of Life Sciences, Physical Sciences & Engineering, and Chemistry.
+Each institution may submit up to three nominations, one in each disciplinary category of Life Sciences, Physical Sciences & Engineering, and Chemical Sciences.